 With its padded seat, push bar, and fold-down footrests, this four-wheeled rollator can be used as both a walker and lightweight wheelchair.
 The handles can be adjusted for a range of heights, the brakes are easy to use, and the wire basket under the seat provides a handy way to carry whatever you need.

 Uniquely among rolling walkers, the NOVA Zoom comes in four different seat heights, so you can get just the right fit.
 Plus, the handles are height-adjustable, so this walker can suit seniors as short as 4'10" and as tall as 6'2".
 It features a padded seat that's easy to clean and an under-seat pouch to store your belongings.
 It also locks when folded to make it easier to tuck into a closet or trunk.

 The Go-Lite is a heavy-duty rollator featuring a sturdy steel-reinforced frame to support individuals who weigh up to 500 pounds.
 The padded seat is extra wide, the backrest can easily be removed to create additional space, and the adjustable handlebars can accommodate seniors as tall as 6'6".
-The Go-Lite comes in both red and blue.
+The Go-Lite comes in red.